-Figure 4-41 shows a time series of predicted and observed MDA8 ozone for July 13-18, 2018.
-The GAM predictions seem to capture the variation of observed MDA8 ozone at exceeding sites with elevated ozone on July 14-17 relatively well.
-The results indicate that the monitors would normally not have exceeded the 2015 NAAQS under the meteorological conditions on June 14-18, except that the GAM predictions for PM and WJ on July 15, and for WJ and GV on July 16, slightly exceeded the ozone NAAQS of 70 ppb due to the influence from the prior day's exceptionally high ozone concentrations (a GAM predictor).
+Figure 4-29 shows a time series of the predicted and observed MDA8 O3 for July 24-28, 2018.
+The GAM prediction seems to capture the variation of observed MDA8 ozone at exceeding sites during this period relatively well.
+The results indicate that the monitors would normally not have exceeded the 2015 NAAQS under the meteorological conditions on July 25-27, except that the predictions for Green Valley (71 ppb) on July 26 and Joe Neal (71 ppb) on July 27 slightly exceed the 2015 NAAQS of 70 ppb due to the influence from the prior day's above-normal ozone levels (a GAM predictor).
 Therefore, the results suggest that a variable outside the norm (i.e., increased wildfire emissions) influenced ozone concentrations.

-Table 4-1 lists GAM results for July 14-18, 2018, at exceeding monitors petitioned for data exclusion.
-GAM residuals show a modeled wildfire impact of between -2.6 and 11.8 ppb for exceeding monitors, with GAM MDA8 ozone prediction values mostly at or below the 70 ppb standard.
-EPA guidance recommends using an additional step to estimate the ozone contribution from a wildfire: the difference between observed ozone and the sum of predicted ozone and the positive 95th percentile value.
-Simply speaking, the residuals on the wildfire event day would have to be greater than the positive 95th percentile value to see any wildfire contributions to ozone concentrations.
-As Table 4-1 shows, the residual for GV on July 15 was the only one to exceed the 95th percentile value during July 14-17.
+Table 4-1 lists GAM results for July 25-27, 2018, at exceeding monitors petitioned for data exclusion from the normal planning and regulatory requirements.
+GAM residuals show a modeled wildfire impact of between 1.0 and 6.0 ppb for exceeding monitors, with prediction values mostly at or below the 70 ppb standard.
+EPA guidance recommends using an additional step to estimate ozone contributions from wildfire: the difference between observed ozone and the sum of predicted ozone and the positive 95th percentile value.
+Table 4-1 shows none of the residuals exceed the 95th percentile value for July 25-27.
 However, two issues with this methodology must be considered.

 First, a large number of wildfires affecting Clark County from 2014-2020 (especially in 2018 and 2020) included in GAM modeling cause a very conservative 95th percentile value (positive).
-Second, given the limitations of regression analysis for ozone production-which involves complex physical and chemical processes regarding emissions and meteorological conditions-models are able to explain about 50% of the correlation between predicted and observed concentrations (see Table 3-16 in Exceptional Event Demonstration for Ozone Exceedances in Clark County, Nevada-June 22, 2020), which is typical of the results seen in other regression analysis studies.
+Second, given the limitations of regression analysis for ozone production-which involves very complex physical and chemical processes regarding emissions and meteorological conditions- models are able to explain about 50% of the correlation between predicted and observed concentration (see Table 3-16 in Exceptional Event Demonstration for Ozone Exceedances in Clark County, Nevada-June 22, 2020), which is typical of the results seen in other regression analysis studies.